AntagonistHQ/xmldsig/README.md

 The xmldsig library is a convenience wrapper for the pyXMLSec library.
 It has been built initially to be used for the Dutch iDEAL payment processing system, but has been extended for use by other parties.

-The library is inspired by the code examples of the pyXMLSec library and the library made by Philippe Lagadec (http://www.decalage.info/python/pyxmldsig).
+The library is inspired by the code examples of the pyXMLSec library and [the library made by Philippe Lagadec](http://www.decalage.info/python/pyxmldsig).
 However, his library lacks the ability to specify the key format, which is required to load certificates as keys with names.

 Installation
 ============